Have questions about enrollment, degree programs, financial aid, or next steps?

 The Psychology Today therapist finder tool is a great place to start your search for providers in your area.
 You’ll want to browse listings and find people who you think will be a good fit, and then initiate a short phone screening call.
 You can reach out to prospective therapists by email, phone or profile and request a consultation.

-2. Crisis hotlines
+2. Crisis Hotlines

 Sometimes people experience a mental health crisis and can’t wait weeks or even days to speak with someone.
 If you or a loved one need immediate help, there are many free and confidential resources that can help you connect with a skilled, trained mental health professional via a phone call or text.